 PBHA’s Summer Urban Program, or SUP, is a network of 10 summer camps at 12 different sites across Boston and Cambridge for seven weeks each summer.
-SUP is staffed by 130 college students and 90 local high schoolers, and each summer welcomes more than 800 young people ages five to 19.
+SUP is staffed by 130 college students and 90 local high schoolers, and each summer welcomes more than 800 young people ages six to 13.
+Our Refugee Youth Enrichment Program (RYSE) is an evening camp serving high school students.
 SUP offers mornings of academic enrichment, afternoons of educational field trips, and artistic, cultural, and service-learning workshops throughout the week, along with two overnight camping trips and a day-long final trip.

 Our Summer Urban Program youth come from low-income backgrounds in the Dorchester, Roxbury, South End, South Boston, Mission Hill, Chinatown, and Cambridge communities.
 In addition, we have recent immigrant youth between the ages of 13 and 19 from the greater Boston area in our Refugee Youth Summer Enrichment Program, and Native American youth from across Boston attend our Native American Youth Enrichment Program.

 Like all of PBHA’s youth programs, SUP builds positive relationships with youth, families, and community partners to ensure that young people in Boston and Cambridge can build the social, emotional, and academic skills needed to define, access, and achieve their own success in and beyond our programs.
 PBHA’s youth programs strive to meet the following long-term outcomes:

 - Youth take advantage of opportunities toward established goals and make plans that show hope and determination.

 - Youth access resources and support through positive relationships with adults, peers, institutions, and family.